malijs/malijs.github.io/context.md

 #### ctx.set()

-Set response header metadata value.
+Set a response header metadata value.
 This is an alias to `ctx.response.set()`.

 #### ctx.sendMetadata()

 Send response header metadata.
+Optionally provide header metadata object directly as an argument and that is set and sent.
 This is an alias to `ctx.response.sendMetadata()`.

 #### ctx.getStatus()